Pega provides a variety of readily available tools for you to design a comprehensive and functional user interface for your application.

 templates cover many user interface scenarios, and require minimal

-effort during upgrades.
+effort during updates.

 For more information, see Design templates.